alvpr/MS/README.md

 # MS
 Master's Thesis:  Design and implementation of an adaptive digital communication system using USRP devices.
+The Thesis is available in  https://digibuo.uniovi.es/dspace/handle/10651/60640

 ## About this repo
 This is the GNU Radio out-of-tree module and the grc and Python files along with the Thesis memory.
 The basic ideas for this system (explain in detail in the Thesis) are: